 Visiting the Terracotta Army is easy, as the museum is open daily from 8.30 am until 5.00 pm.

 It’s easy to find the ticket booths as soon as you arrive.
-The entrance fee is CNY150 in high season and CNY120 in low season.
+The entrance fee is CNY150 in the high season and CNY120 in low season.

 How to get to the Terracotta Warriors Museum

 The Terracotta Warriors are located outside of Xi’an City, in Lintong district, about an hour by taxi or 70 minutes by tourist bus from the city.
 Traveling by bus is safe, fully air-conditioned, and comfortable – just be sure you get a tourist bus as others are not as well maintained.
 Tourist buses are greyish green, with bold turquoise signage; the bus number is prominent in bright yellow.
 Bus conductors wear a blue-black uniform and speak English.